giannivh/SigJar/README.md

 Go to the Google Chrome extensions page, and select "Options" of the SigJar extension.
 Alternatively, right click anywhere in a page, hover over "SigJar" and select "Options" from the submenu.

 Follow the on-screen instructions to create your fancy HTML signature.
+There are a few templates to get you started.

 ## How to insert the signature?